WebOrigami/docs/src/content/framework/intro3.md

 ... need to resolve different uses of greet ...

 The earlier formulas each defined a single virtual file like `message` or `hello.html`.
 The `greetings` formula here defines a virtual _graph_ of things.
+It's essentially a virtual folder of virtual files.

 The [map](/cli/builtins.html#map) function is a built-in function that applies a one-to-one map function like `greet` to a graph of object.
 The result is a new graph of transformed objects.
 In this case, the `greet` function maps a person to a greeting.
-Using `map` to apply `greet` to an array of strings will produce a graph of greetings.
+Using `map` to apply `greet` to an graph of people produces a graph of greetings.

 If you view the `src` folder through the server, you'll see a new entry for a virtual `greetings` folder.
 If you click on that `greetings` folder, you'll see a list of three links labeled with the indices of the array: "0", "1", "2".
 Clicking on one of those indices will take you to a page like `src/greetings/1`, which says "Hello, Bob!"